ilkkamtk/WSK/Week2/AJS-exercises.md

 # Advanced JavaScript Exercises

 Do these exercises for "fun".
 No need to submit to Oma.
+It's also a good idea to use these techniques in your own project.

 ## Exercise 1: IIFE with Closures

 Build an IIFE that creates a simple counter with increment and reset functionalities.
 The IIFE should return an object with two methods: `increment()` and `reset()`.
 The `increment()` method should increase the counter value by 1, and the `reset()` method should reset the counter to 0.
 The counter should not be directly accessible from outside the IIFE.

 **Step 1: Set Up the IIFE**

 1. Start by defining an IIFE (Immediately Invoked Function Expression) that will encapsulate the counter functionality and provide the necessary methods to interact with it.
 2. The IIFE should be structured as an anonymous function that's immediately invoked.
 This will ensure that the code inside the function runs immediately without the need for a separate function call.

 **Step 2: Create the Counter Variable**

 3. Within the IIFE, create a variable (let's call it `counter`) that will store the current count value.
 Initialize this variable with an initial value, like 0.

 **Step 3: Define the Increment Method**

 4. Inside the IIFE, define a function (let's call it `increment()`) that will increase the value of the `counter` variable by 1 each time it's called.
 This function should not take any parameters.

 **Step 4: Define the Reset Method**

 5. Similarly, define another function (let's call it `reset()`) inside the IIFE that will reset the `counter` variable back to its initial value.
 This function should not take any parameters either.

 **Step 5: Return an Object with Methods**

 6. Create an object within the IIFE that contains the `increment()` and `reset()` methods as properties.
 7. Associate the `increment()` and `reset()` functions you defined earlier with the corresponding properties of the object.

 **Step 6: Return the Object**

 8. Finally, return the object from the IIFE.
 This is what the IIFE will effectively expose to the outside world when it's invoked.

 **Step 7: Test the IIFE**

 9. Outside of the IIFE (in the main script), invoke the IIFE and capture the returned object.
 10. Use the methods of the returned object (`increment()` and `reset()`) to interact with the counter and observe how it behaves.

 **Step 8: Closure Concept**

 11. Study the meaning of [Closure](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures).
 The `counter`, even though defined within the IIFE, remains accessible by the `increment()` and `reset()` methods due to closure.
 Closure allows inner functions to retain access to the variables of their outer functions even after the outer function has finished executing.

 ## Exercise 2: Special Operators